 Free tax help for low- and medium-income residents

-Self Help Inc.’s Volunteer Income Tax Assistance (VITA) program (RUNS FROM FEBRUARY-APRIL) and provides free tax help for low- and medium-income residents, persons with disabilities, the elderly and limited English speaking taxpayers who need assistance in preparing their own tax returns.
+Self Help Inc.’s Volunteer Income Tax Assistance (VITA) program (RUNS FROM JANUARY-APRIL) and provides free tax help for low- and medium-income residents, persons with disabilities, the elderly and limited English speaking taxpayers who need assistance in preparing their own tax returns.
 IRS-certified volunteers provide free basic income tax return preparation with electronic filing to qualified individuals.
-The VITA program runs from late January to early April.
+The VITA program runs from late January to mid April.
 Services are by appointment only and participants must meet certain eligibility requirements.

 - You must be a full-time resident of Massachusetts.

 - SHI can help you save expensive tax preparation fees.

 - We offer tax preparation services during convenient weekend hours.

 - You can get information on saving and the Save Your Refund Program.

 - Last year, we helped over 200 households file taxes, returning over a half a million dollars in tax refunds back to the community.